 Unfortunately, you can’t just help everybody all the time.
 You need to set boundaries if your team is going to help people without being overwhelmed with work.

-It sounds a little selfish, but unfortunately, your team were employed to perform their roles.
+It sounds a little selfish, but unfortunately, your team were employed to perform their own roles.
 If being too helpful gets in the way, then you are actually being unhelpful to your own team and colleagues, because you can’t fulfil your own role.

-As you might expect, communication is the key to avoiding the pitfalls of being too helpful.
+Communication is the key to avoiding the pitfalls of being too helpful.
 Here are some things to try to avoid the problems: